exercism/csharp/docs/ABOUT.md

 __.NET__ is the managed environment within which C# runs.
 This used to be Windows-only but, with the release of [.NET Core](https://www.microsoft.com/net/core) -- as well as [MONO](http://www.mono-project.com/) -- you can also use C# on Mac, Linux or Unix-based systems.

-C# is developed and maintained by Microsoft, who provides the official [documentation](https://docs.microsoft.com/en-us/dotnet/csharp/).
+C# also has features to enable programmnig multiple threads, multiple processes, parallelisation and asynchrony easier.It is developed and maintained by Microsoft, who provides the official [documentation](https://docs.microsoft.com/en-us/dotnet/csharp/).